Support of kinship carers - advice

 Resources available include:

-• Financial support including care allowances, client support funding, brokerage for new kinship placements through First Supports.
+• Financial support including care allowances, client support funding and brokerage for new kinship placements through First Supports.

 • Other support including respite care, child care, kinship care manual, information from booklets and websites, kinship carer support groups (in some areas) and support services.